mzurzolo/SeniorProject/docs/SpecSheet.md

 The main goals of this project are to:
 * Design a board-game style strategy game that can be played by multiple remote users on different devices
 * Allow users to create logins, profiles, and avatars
-* Implement chat room (in game chat, and a larger chat room to find a game/players)
 * Implement leader boards to track site-wide statistics
 ##### Product Features
 * __Platform:__ Web app/Platform agnostic.